 You shouldn’t have to settle for recovering just part of the compensation you deserve.
 Our lawyers fight for every dollar injured workers deserve.
 If you were hurt in an accident, contact Rosenbaum & Rosenbaum, P.C. today to learn more about what we can do for you.

-Contact an Experienced NYC Trench Accidents Lawyer for Help Today
+Contact an Experienced Construction Accident Lawyer in NYC for Help Today

 We know that recovering from your injuries or the loss of a loved one can be unbearable.
 We want to help you get justice–and our personal injury lawyers are ready to get started today.